 How to Maximize your Time and Money While Working from Home

-- If you have a set amount of work hours to complete, use your time wisely.
-Don’t burn yourself out by trying to work more than the required amount.
+- Don’t burn yourself out by trying to work more than the required amount.
 Instead, make a work schedule to keep your day organized and productive.

 - Save money where you can.
-For example, avoid ordering food, and instead, take a break in the morning and midday to make yourself breakfast and lunch.
 Healthy eating and cooking at home can boost your energy and save you hundreds of dollars per month.

 With the recent surge in COVID-19 cases due to the Delta variant, many employers have extended their remote work policy until the end of the fall season.
 For many employees, it can be challenging to maintain a healthy work-life balance when working from home.
 On the other hand, many workers have taken advantage of their company’s work from home policy to travel, start a side hustle, or even work two full-time jobs at once.
 If you’re still trying to figure out how to maximize your time and money while working from home, here is how you can get started.

 Use Your Time Wisely to Maximize Your Money